thexmanxyz/network-share-reconnecter/README.md

   * `debug` - enable or disable debug messages on current reconnection state

 ### UNC Example Configuration
-If your share is accessible over an UNC path like `\\192.168.1.1\path\to\share` use this configuration.
+If your share is accessible over an UNC path like `\\192.168.1.1\path\to\share`.
+Use this configuration:

 `createUncSrvConfig("192.168.1.1", Array("path\to\share"), Array("Z:"), "yes", "", "")`

 ### URI Example Configuration
-If you share needs to be accessed over HTTP(s) like `http://my.webserver.com/path/to/share` use this configuration.
+If you share needs to be accessed over HTTP(S) like `http://my.webserver.com/path/to/share`.
+Use this configuration:

 `createUncSrvConfig("my.webserver.com", Array("path/to/share"), Array("Z:"), "yes", "", "", true)`